yumoL/cybersecurity-project2/README.md

 03/23-12:49:51.617427  [**] [1:2019284:1] ET ATTACK_RESPONSE Output of id command from HTTP server [**] [Classification: Potentially Bad Traffic] [Priority: 2] {TCP} 172.28.128.3:54688 -> 172.28.128.1:4444
 ```
 ### Missed Attack 1: Docker Daemon Local Privilege Escalation
 As mentioned in the [known exploits](https://stuffwithaurum.com/2020/04/17/metasploitable-3-linux-an-exploitation-guide/), the Docker daemon running on the target mahcine exposes an unprotected TCP socket.
-We can use the session obtained from the attack on Unreal IRCd as this session is running by a user who is in docker group.
-First we keep the obtained session running on background:
+We can use the session obtained from the attack on Unreal IRCd as this session is running by a user who is in the docker group.
+First we keep the obtained session running in the background:
 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/ircd-background.png)
 Then we can exploit this vulnerability using the “exploit/linux/local/docker_daemon_privilege_escalation” module.:
 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/docker-exploit.png)